-- (a) The fact that small-scale fishing is not recognised in the legislation that regulates access to, and the consumptive use of, marine living resources - (b) Unfairness of past decisions to allocate marine living resources in an exclusive way (that is for commercial and recreational purposes only) and without due consideration to the vulnerability that most Small-Scale fishers would face if forced to compete within a commercial environment - (c) The global economic recession - (d) Lack of gender equity - (e) Increasing concern about the state and sustainability of marine living resources - (f) High levels of poverty and food insecurity, not only within the affected coastal communities, but in the Southern African region as a whole, and - (g) Equality Court Orders that compelled the state to finalise a policy framework that will effectively accommodate traditional and subsistence small-scale fishers within the allocation of fishing rights by securing the socio-economic rights of traditional subsistence fishers and ensuring equitable access to marine living resources for these fishers.
+- The fact that small-scale fishing is not recognised in the legislation that regulates access to, and the consumptive use of, marine living resources - Unfairness of past decisions to allocate marine living resources in an exclusive way (that is for commercial and recreational purposes only) and without due consideration to the vulnerability that most small-scale fishers would face if forced to compete within a commercial environment - The global economic recession - · Lack of gender equity - Increasing concern about the state and sustainability of marine living resources - High levels of poverty and food insecurity, not only within the affected coastal communities, but in the Southern African region as a whole, - Equality Court Orders that compelled the state to finalise a policy framework that will effectively accommodate traditional and subsistence small-scale fishers within the allocation of fishing rights by securing the socioeconomic rights of traditional subsistence fishers and ensuring equitable access to marine living resources for these fishers.

-- 1. The successful implementation of the Small Scale Fisheries Policy approved by Cabinet in 2013 will free previously deprived coastal community fishers from the triple challenges of, poverty, financial inequality and unemployment in a rational manner. - 2.
-Coastal communities fishing cooperatives improve jobs, assets and livelihoods. - 3.
-Better management of marine resources in partnership with small scale fishing communities and other key stakeholders - 4.
-Transformation of the fishing industry.
+- The successful implementation of the Small-Scale Fisheries Policy approved by Cabinet in 2013 will free previously deprived coastal community fishers from the triple challenges of, poverty, financial inequality and unemployment in a rational manner. - Coastal communities fishing cooperatives improve jobs, assets and livelihoods.

+- Better management of marine resources in partnership with small-scale fishing communities and other key stakeholders - Transformation of the fishing industry.

-- 1. Marine Living Resources Amendment Bill / Act no 18 0f 1998 makes provision for small scale fisheries sector. - 2.
-Policy for the Small Scale Fisheries Sector in South Africa provides for recognition and participation of the small fisher communities. - 3.
-Cooperatives Act. of 14 of 2005 provides for the registration of cooperatives. - 4.
-Regulations promulgated under the Marine Living Resources Amendment Act, 2014 (Act No.5 of 1998) to provide management measures.
+- Marine Living Resources Amendment Bill/Act no 18 0f 1998 makes provision for small scale fisheries sector. - Policy for the Small-Scale Fisheries Sector in South Africa provides for recognition and participation of the small fisher communities. - Cooperatives Act. of 14 of 2005 provides for the registration of cooperatives. - Regulations promulgated under the Marine Living Resources Amendment Act, 2014 (Act No.5 of 1998) to provide management measures.

-The Department recognises that the allocation of fishing rights is only part of the process of uplifting marginalised fishing communities, however its the most important tool Government has to effect efficiency and to ensure equity in the South African Fishing Industry..
-On-going and cross-sectoral support is required to fully achieve this.
-The Small-Scale Fisheries Policy introduces a dispensation designed to promote the development and upliftment of communities, who want to participate as Small-Scale fishers..
+The Department recognises that the allocation of fishing rights is only part of the process of uplifting marginalised fishing communities, however its the most important tool Government has to effect efficiency and to ensure equity in the South African Fishing Industry.
+Ongoing and cross-sectoral support is required to fully achieve this.
+The Small-Scale Fisheries Policy introduces a dispensation designed to promote the development and upliftment of communities, who want to participate as Small-Scale fishers.
 It also seeks to ensure food security without endangering the sustainability of the resources communities depend upon.
-Local, provincial and national Government must provide support to ensure that the small-scale fisheries sector is able to contribute to poverty alleviation and food security as well as to the growth and development of vibrant local economies based on the principles of social justice, participatory democracy and sustainable marine resource utilization.
+Local, provincial and national Government must provide support to ensure that the small-scale fisheries sector is able to contribute to poverty alleviation and food security as well as to the growth and development of vibrant local economies based on the principles of social justice, participatory democracy and sustainable marine resource utilisation.